Updated January 12, 2021

 Now that we’re done with federal taxes, let’s look at Iowa state income taxes.
 Iowa charges a progressive income tax, broken down into nine tax brackets.
-These are the 2020 tax rates, and they range from 0.33% on the low end to 8.53% on the high end.
+The rate ranges from 0.33% on the low end to 8.53% on the high end.

 Iowa does not have any local city taxes, so all of your employees will pay only the state income tax.